Economy of Mexico: Televisions

-The design and manufacture of flat panel plasma, LCD and LED televisions is the single largest sector of the Mexican electronics industry, representing 25% of Mexico's electronics export revenue.
+The design and manufacture of flat panel plasma, LCD, and LED televisions is the single largest sector of the Mexican electronics industry, representing 25% of Mexico's electronics export revenue.
 In 2009 Mexico surpassed South Korea and China as the largest manufacturer of televisions, with Sony, Toshiba, Samsung, Sharp (through Semex), Zenith LG, Lanix, TCL, RCA, Phillips, Elcoteq, Tatung, Panasonic, and Vizio manufacturing CRT, LCD, LED and Plasma televisions in Mexico.
-Due to Mexico's position as the largest manufacturer of television it is known as the television capital of the world in the electronics industry.
+Due to Mexico's position as the largest manufacturer of televisions, it is known as the television capital of the world in the electronics industry.

 Computers

 Mexico is the third largest manufacturers of computers in the world with both domestic companies such as Lanix, Texa, Meebox, Spaceit, Kyoto and foreign companies such as Dell, Sony, HP, Acer Compaq, Samsung and Lenovo manufacturing various types of computers across the country.
 Most of the computers manufactured in Mexico are from foreign companies.
 Mexico is Latin America's largest producer of electronics and appliances made by domestic companies.